YueYu-95/Syria-Tel-Customer-Chur-Prediction/README.md

 ![Recall Scores of Our Best Model](images/recall_score.png)

 As you can see in the graph above, our best model has cross-validated recall score of .80.
 When we ran our best model using unseen testing data, it provided a recall score of .75.
-This means that our model accurately predicted 75% of all true positives and false negatives.
+This means that our model accurately predicted 75% of all true positives and false negatives from the unseen data.

 ![High Impact Features](images/feature_import.png)